After Year Of Double Shifts To Buy Food Truck, Thief Steals Hopkins Man's Dream

 Charles says he worked double shifts at a security company the past year to purchase this trailer which was soon to be a food truck.

-“I had the stove in there, the vent, the refrigerator, I was pretty much set and ready to go,” he said.READ MORE: Amir Locke Killing: Protesters Take To Minneapolis Streets Sunday Night In Car Caravan
+“I had the stove in there, the vent, the refrigerator, I was pretty much set and ready to go,” he said.READ MORE: Roseville Is Considering Paying For Input From Native Americans In Renaming Pocahontas Park

 He planned to call it “Taste of Miami.”